whmcconnell7170/Instrinsic-Value-Project/README.md

    - Perform the same analysis on up to four provided companies using pre-existing CSVs.
    - These CSVs contain data otherwise requested by the Finnhub API.

-## Setting Up a Virtual Environment
+## Running the Program

 1. After cloning the repo to your machine, navigate to the project folder in GitBash/Terminal.
 2. Create a virtual environment in the project folder.
 3. Activate the virtual environment.
 4. Install the required packages.
+5. Launch Jupyter Lab and run the program
-5. When done, deactivate the virtual environment.
+6. When done, deactivate the virtual environment.

 ## Virtual Environment Commands